Article

 1 November 2024

-Disability History Month is taking place between 14 November and 20 December 2024.
+Disability History Month runs from 14 November until 20 December 2024.
 This year, the focus is on disability livelihood and employment in the health and care sector.

 • Disability History Month provides a platform to run local awareness campaigns and an opportunity to: